What Is a Good Mortgage Rate in Today’s Market? | 2024

 Mortgage rates change all the time.
 So a good mortgage rate could look drastically different from one day to the next.

-Right now, good mortgage rates for a 15-year fixed loan generally start in the low-6% range, while good rates for a 30-year mortgage typically start in the high-6% range.
+Right now, good mortgage rates for a 15-year fixed loan generally start in the low-5% range, while good rates for a 30-year mortgage typically start in the low-6% range.

 Find your lowest mortgage rate.
 Start here

-Top-tier borrowers could see mortgage rates in the high-6% range, while lower-credit and non-QM borrowers could expect rates well above 7%.
-Of course, mortgage rates are famously volatile and it’s possible a good mortgage rate next year might be substantially higher than what it is today.
-However, most analysts expect mortgage rates to gradually decline each quarter, reaching approximately 6% by the end of the year.
+Top-tier borrowers could see mortgage rates in the low-6% range, while lower-credit and non-QM borrowers could expect rates in the high-6% range.
+Of course, mortgage rates are famously volatile and and what is a good mortgage rate next year might be substantially higher than what it is today.
+However, most analysts don’t expect mortgage rates to significantly decline until later this year.

 The mortgage or refinance rate you get depends greatly on your personal finances.
 But the overall market provides context for your individual rate.